What is ARIA?

 The HTML checkbox will need to have:

-• A label element explaining its purpose
+element explaining its purpose - The

-• The input element along with appropriate attributes to convey what it is
+element along with appropriate attributes to convey what it is - A clearly defined state, "checked" or "unchecked"

 Typical HTML for a checkbox would look like this: